mornfairy/Python-Daily-Learning/README.md

 From beginning to the best！

-Innovations don't require genius,just a willingness to question the way things have always been done!
+Innovations don't require genius, just a willingness to question the way things have always been done!